timokoessler/easy-waf/README.md

   - Directory / Path Traversal
   - Prototype Pollution
   - SQL Injections and NoSQL Injections
+- Can block requests from the Tor network (disabled by default)

 ## Installation
-I strongly recommend to activate the "dryMode" at the beginning to be able to identify possible false positives from the logs.
+> I strongly recommend to activate the "dryMode" at the beginning to be able to identify possible false positives from the logs.
 If EasyWaf should parse bodies, bind the express body-parser middleware to the express app before binding EasyWaf.

+If you run your Node.js app behind a reverse proxy, don't forget to configure express correctly: [Express behind proxies](https://expressjs.com/en/guide/behind-proxies.html).

 ## Configuration
 EasyWaf is easy to use without the need for much configuration, but there are still many customization options.